FACTBOX-Four races to watch in Ohio's primaries for U.S. Congress, governor | Politics

 FACTBOX-Four races to watch in Ohio's primaries for U.S. Congress, governor

-The Republican-leaning states of Ohio and Indiana hold nominating primaries on Tuesday where voters will pick their parties' candidates for the U.S. Congress and other offices, helping to shape the field for the Nov.
+The Republican-leaning states of Ohio and Indiana held nominating primaries on Tuesday where voters picked their parties' candidates for the U.S. Congress and other offices, helping to shape the field for the Nov.
 8 midterm elections.
+With the counting of ballots underway, here are four contests to watch in Ohio: TIM RYAN'S SENATE BID U.S. Representative Tim Ryan won the Democratic nomination, Edison Research projected, for the race to succeed retiring Republican Senator Rob Portman.

 Trump upended the crowded race when he endorsed J.D.
 Vance, the "Hillbilly Elegy" author and venture capitalist, a newcomer to politics who had been trailing other candidates.
 Ohio Republicans have argued that Vance's past criticism of Trump could hurt the party's chances of holding the seat in November.
 Vance's most prominent rival is Josh Mandel, an ex-U.S. Marine and former state treasurer, who had been considered the front-runner prior to Trump's endorsement.
 Like Vance, Mandel has endorsed Trump's false claims of election fraud.